QuestCode/thema-2.1-slm/ICC/First Formal Meeting/Minutes Meeting 04-06-2014.md

 #### Key requirements
 - Cockpit-like graphical presentation, no 'boring' tables.
 - History of data by days, weeks and months.
 - Half a year (6 months) data retention.
-- Support Internet Explorer 11 and Google Chrome.
+- Support Google Chrome and latest version of Internet Explorer.
-- We host data and webapp.
+- Data and webinteface will be hosted by Da Vinci Data.
 - Map with colour code for wind speed and temperature values.
 - Authenticate using username and password, no specific user roles.
 - Allow for data to be downloaded in Excel file for the past half a year in days/weeks/months.
 - ONLY measurements per minute.
 - SSL to secure safe data transport.

+---

 ## Service

 #### Security
-- Customer will not store username and password locally.
+- Users will not store usernames or passwords locally.
 - 50 users, no segregation in privileges.

 #### Availability